Introduction to Writing Comics

 What’s the focus of the course?

-The classes themselves focus on as much information about storytelling and comic books as Andy can pack into six weeks.
+The classes themselves focus on as much information about storytelling and comic books as Paul can pack into six weeks.
 He starts with teaching how to distill a story down to its most basic elements, trimming away the fat, and then building it back up from there with a clear, unifying vision from the author.

-From there, expanding out on characters and world-building, Andy shows you how to build those elements into a comic book script.
-In your story’s infancy, it could develop into any medium, but we’re talking about comics and that’s exactly what Andy does.
+From there, expanding out on characters and world-building, Paul shows you how to build those elements into a comic book script.
+In your story’s infancy, it could develop into any medium, but we’re talking about comics and that’s exactly what Paul does.
 He helps you develop your story into something that will work as a dramatic (or hilarious or tragic) comic book.
 He teaches how to communicate with your artist as well as your reader.
 He covers how to write action, how to write dialogue and how to keep your story fresh.

 By the course’s end, you’ll have a five-page comic book script and you’ll know what to do with it!